dmmd/CPMRestore/README.md

 CPM Restore
 ===========

-a command line program for automating the restoration of cp/m files from disk images. just a sketch atm.
+a command line program for automating the restoration of cp/m files from disk images.

+*this is quite a bit away from being useful